SSoelvsten/adiar/FUTURE_WORK.md

 the GPU an intriguing subject for a possible heavy improvement in the running time.

-### Levelized Files
-The node-based and arc-based representations currently use a single file for the entire data structure.
-If this file is split up per level, then one can aggressively garbage collect each level while the algorithms are running.
-This can safe concurrent disk usage and so allow computation on even bigger instances before running out of disk space.

 ### Levelized Parallel Computation
 A few experiments show, that the Reduce algorithm in practice removes very few redundant nodes.
 So, the Reduce only really puts it on canonical form and saves